crisspin588/pokemagenta/README.md

 Our friend group created this fork with the intent to work on a personal pokemon project we are interested in.
 We will most likely not be making contributions to the upstream repository, but we hope to make a fun game based on it.

-Versions
+Versions:
-pokeemerald-expansion 1.6.2
+pokeemerald-expansion 1.6.2;
-Porymap 5.1.1
+Porymap 5.1.1;